node-ci/nci/README.md

 * slow move out from build page (with lot of output) to main page - several sec
 * when go on completed build page you scroll down to the output which could be very long
-* whene long line appear console output row numbers not on the same line with content
+* when long line appear console output row numbers not on the same line with content
+* some "undefined" comments in scm changes

 ## Roadmap